This training is complementary for Members of the Toronto Hostels Trainings Centre, in celebration and recognition of Black History month.

 Facilitator: Vania Patrick-Drakes

-training session takes a deep dive into the history and modern-day prevalence and
+ARAO training session takes a deep dive into the constructs of oppression and

 By the end of this session, participants should have:

-1. An in-depth understanding of the construct of anti-Black racism, including its
+1. An in-depth understanding of the constructs of oppression and racism, including

-2. An awareness of the pervasiveness of anti-Black racism across systems and
+3. An in-depth understanding of the deleterious impacts of racism and oppression

 There is no cost for this training, however, we ask that agencies limit enrollment to maximum 1 staff, to support equitable access for others.

 REGISTRATIONS ARE CLOSED FOR THIS PROGRAM - THTC DOES NOT MAINTAIN A WAITLIST or CANCELLATION LIST.
 Please refer to the training calendar for future availability.